-- Students must complete a Religion course (REL 1003 or REL 2513) if they have not taken an equivalent course. - Students must complete an approved Service Learning course. - Some programs may have additional specified requirements; see individual program pages for any additional requirements.
+- Students must complete a Religion course (REL 1003 or REL 2513) if they have not taken an equivalent course. - Students must complete an approved Service Learning course. - Students completing a Petree College of Arts and Sciences B.A. degree must demonstrate proficiency in a foreign language through Intermediate II-level. - Some programs may have additional specified requirements; see individual program pages for any additional requirements.